 Do you love those breathtakingly special effects you see in blockbusters?
 Well, they are partly thanks to Linux as an estimated 90% of the visual effects of Hollywood blockbusters rely on Linux at some stage in their production pipelines.
 The visual effects of Avatar were developed on a Linux Platform with 3D applications using FOSS software.

 Ubuntu is the world’s most popular Linux-based desktop Operating System and my personal favorite as well as I utilize Ubuntu as well as POP OS.
 Ubuntu was originally created by Mark Shuttleworth (First African in Space) from his Garage in Welkom, South Africa, and was later sold to Canonical.

 14. Internet of Things (IoT)

 There are still plenty more examples that I can mention that are powered by Linux.
 The truth is Linux powers most of the global technology.
-Linux powered examples liked mentioned above are Android phones, game consoles, smart TVs, tablet computers, smartwatches, in-car entertainment systems, the biggest stock exchange in the world The NYSE and most of the stock exchanges globally run on Linux, global financial companies, fintech industries, global banks, automation and smart factories, smart cities, self-driving cars, and many more.
+Linux-powered examples like those mentioned above are Android phones, game consoles, smart TVs, tablet computers, smartwatches, in-car entertainment systems, the biggest stock exchange in the world The NYSE, and most of the stock exchanges globally run on Linux, global financial companies, fintech industries, global banks, automation and smart factories, smart cities, self-driving cars, and many more.
 If I missed a few favorite examples, then feel free to leave more uses of Linux in the comments section below.